 The Evolved Constraint hypothesis, which is similar to the explanation proposed for albatrosses, predicts that biennial breeding in marmots is a highly canalized evolved strategy for minimizing the costs of reproduction in a harsh environment.
 This hypothesis is difficult to test directly.
 However, it implies that biennial breeding is an essentially obligate behavior, leading to the prediction that annual breeding should be extremely rare, and that females who breed twice in a row should incur a heavy fitness cost (Weimerskirch et al. 1987).
 There is apparently a physiological cost to reproduction for at least two marmot species: breeding female hoary and Olympic marmots spend more time foraging, stay active later in the fall, and weigh less at immergence than non-breeders (Barash 1980).
 However, the impact of this energetic loss on survival and lifetime fitness has not been determined.

 Both Olympic and hoary marmots are supposedly biennial breeders, but annual breeding has been anecdotally observed in both species (Kyle et al. 2007, Griffin et al. 2007).
 It is unclear how common such events are, but frequent annual breeding would imply that the reproductive strategies of marmots are more flexible than previously believed.
 This leads to the Ecological Constraint hypothesis, which predicts that biennial breeding in marmots may only occur when the environment is too unproductive or the animal’s condition is too poor to support more frequent reproduction.
 Animals that live in harsh environments often have plastic life histories that allow them to mitigate the costs of bad years while taking advantage of good years (Wingfield and Kitaysky 2002).
 Such plasticity would make sense for alpine-dwelling marmot species, because their habitats can be extremely variable (Schwartz and Armitage 2004).
-Based on this hypothesis, previous breeding state should have an effect on current breeding probability (based on the physiological costs described in Barash 1980), but this effect should not be absolute.
+Based on this hypothesis, both annual and biennial breeding may occur, but previous breeding state should be correlated with current breeding probability (due to the physiological costs described in Barash 1980)..
 The Ecological Constraint Hypothesis also leads to the prediction that the probability of breeding for all females should be a function of environmental conditions.
 However, the effects of climate and breeding history could be additive or interactive.
 Finally, under this hypothesis there could still be a survival cost to reproduction, but it should either be attenuated or compensated for by change in another demographic variable during unusually ‘good’ years.

 Because marmots are social animals, reproductive skipping may also be caused by competition between females (the Social Constraint Hypothesis).
 Dominant females suppress reproduction by subordinates in both alpine and yellow-bellied marmot social groups (Armitage and Schwartz 2000, Hackländer et al. 2003).
 In alpine marmots, this behavior leads to higher survival among the dominant female’s offspring, which benefit from the presence of non-breeding subordinate adults during hibernation (Arnold 1990).
 There is speculation in the literature that most or all marmot species that supposedly breed biennially practice reproductive suppression, but suppression has been difficult to document in wild populations (Wasser and Barash 1983, Griffin et al. 2007).
 If this hypothesis is true, the average probability of breeding should decrease as the number of mature females per group increases (Blumstein and Armitage 1998).
 Reproductive suppression may also result in decreased breeding probability for younger females, especially in larger groups (Armitage and Schwartz 2000).